MarcialRosales/concourse-workshop/basicPipeline.md

               cat greeting

   ```
+  > The way to have more than one line of shell commands we need to pipe them.

 2. Deploy the new pipeline with a different name:
   `fly -t local sp -p greeting -c pipeline.yml`

 ## <a name="lab3"></a> Lab 3 - Produce a file with a greeting message which must be configured thru a variable